Learn how to survive — and thrive — during a panel interview with these tips.

 Before you answer a question, pause and take a deep breath — then deliver your response.
 Your answers should be succinct, but not rushed.
 If an interviewer cuts you off to ask another, unrelated question and you haven't finished your thought, do a gut check to determine if it's worth finishing before moving on to the next question.
 If the information isn't critical, let it go.
 If it is, politely respond, “Before I address your question, I'd like to share one final thought,” and then finish your previous answer before moving on.

-It's important to send a unique post-interview thank you note for each member of the panel following your interview.
+It's important to send a unique thank-you note for each member of the panel following your interview.
 Don't leave anyone out.
-Don't send the same generic thank you note to all your panelists.
-Do send it within a day or two of your interview.
+Don't send the same generic thank-you note to all of your panelists.
+Do send it within 24 hours following your interview.

 Practice makes perfect!
 Learn how a professional interview coach can help you land the job sooner.